JeedenPOGIta/ProgrammingAssignment3/README.md

 <br>

 b.
-Display the first five and last five rows of the resulting cars <br>
+Display the last five rows of the resulting cars <br>

 ```